CliMA/Oceananigans.jl/docs/src/grids.md

 ## `LatitudeLongitudeGrid` with variable spacing

-The syntax for building a grid with variably spaced cells is the same as for `RectilinearGrid`.
+The syntax for building a grid with variably-spaced cells is the same as for `RectilinearGrid`.
 In our next example, we use a function to build a Mercator grid with a spacing of 2 degrees at the equator,